fnproject/docs/fn/general/faq.md

 ### How long can a function run?
 Can we make it run forever?

 Function timeout is configurable.
-Please see [func.yaml options](https://github.com/fnproject/fn/blob/master/docs/developers/func-file.md).
+Please see [func.yaml options](https://github.com/fnproject/docs/blob/master/fn/develop/func-file.md).
 The upper execution timeout limit for a function is 120 seconds.
 An idle function is cleaned up after 30 seconds.

 ### How does the service trace the liveliness of the function?
 If my function dies/crashes will the service provision it again?

 This is not a microservices platform so the notion is slightly different.
 Functions are run when called.
 If you call a function that doesn't exist then one will be started.

-### How does scaling work?
-Should this be initiated by a customer?

-Fn runs more instances of the function based on requests.
-It is automatic.
-For more information see [scaling](../operate/scaling.md).

 ### When one host is overloaded, will this service automatically relocate the function to another host?